-'I'm not happy with him,' Trump says of military aide who testified against him
+Trump says White House military aide who testified against him may be out

 Trump emerged victorious from his trial this week with a vote in the Senate, controlled by fellow Republicans who rejected abuse of power and obstruction of justice charges.

-But the president, whose term has been clouded by investigations into Russian interference in the election and then the impeachment inquiry, has said he is still bitter about the ordeal as he turns his attention to the Nov.
+But the president, whose term has been clouded by investigations into Russian interference in the election and then the impeachment inquiry, has said he is still bitter about the ordeal as he turns his attention to seeking a second four-year term in the Nov.
 3 presidential election.

 Bloomberg News first reported Vindman’s planned removal, citing two people familiar with the matter who said the move would be cast as part of a larger downsizing of the NSC.

+House Speaker Nancy Pelosi, a Democrat who tussled with Trump for months over impeachment, said she was shocked by Vindman’s possible departure.
+“I’m stunned by it,” she told CNN, calling Vindman a patriotic person.

-Another senior white House aide who testified over impeachment, Jennifer Williams, left earlier this week for a post at the U.S. military’s Central Command, according to Bloomberg News.
+Another senior white House aide who testified over impeachment, Jennifer Williams, left this week for a post at the U.S. military’s Central Command, according to Bloomberg News.

 Trump has cast both Vindman and Williams as “Never Trumpers” who oppose him.

-Trump denied a CNN report that he was weighing a permanent chief of staff to replace acting aide Mick Mulvaney, who was a central figure in the impeachment inquiry.
+Trump denied reports that he was weighing a permanent chief of staff to replace acting aide Mick Mulvaney, who was a central figure in the impeachment inquiry.

 “That was a false report.
 I have a great relationship with Mick,” Trump said.

+Democrats say Trump pushed for the Ukraine investigations to undermine Joe Biden, a candidate to win the Democratic nomination for November’s election.
+Trump says he wanted to help Ukraine fight corruption.

+Biden’s campaign suffered a serious setback when he came in fourth place at Democrats’ first state nominating contest in Iowa this week.

-Reporting by Jeff Mason, Tim Ahmann, Steve Holland and Susan Heavey; Writing by Alistair Bell; Editing by Andy Sullivan and Howard Goller
+Reporting by Jeff Mason and Steve Holland; Additional reporting by Susan Heavey, Lisa Lambert and Idrees Ali; Writing by Alistair Bell; Editing by Andy Sullivan and Howard Goller